 This public health challenge is more prevalent in vulnerable zones of the country, such as Ocosingo Chiapas, a highly marginalized municipality with medical centers where the infant mortality rate is considerably higher than the national average.

 How are we helping?

-The Ocosingo hospital is located in a zone prone to natural disasters.
-To guarantee the continuity of hospital care, structural evaluations of the hospitalization, contingency and evacuation plans will be implemented.
-All the protocols will be based on the Sendai Framework of the United Nations.
+The Ocosingo hospital is located in an area prone to natural disasters.
+To guarantee the continuity of hospital care, structural evaluations of the hospitalization, contingency and evacuation plans were implemented.
+Protocols will be based on the Sendai Framework of the United Nations.